Thursday October 12th

 Ministry life can often be hard—isolating, confusing, overwhelming—not just for leaders, but also their families.
 This breakout will look at common challenges and pressures families in ministry face and the wisdom and support needed to live faithfully under these conditions.

-When parents and their young adult children are at odds over sexuality, the family has almost no one to go to for help.
-When the family is willing to come to counseling together, Christians serving as counselors can play a unique societal role.
-This session will provide counselors with a conceptual framework and method for this form of mediation within a traditional Christian sexual ethic, while inviting implications for church leaders, family members, and friends.
+When parents and their young adult children are in conflict over sexuality, the family has almost no one to go to for help.
+They even disagree about what help is needed.
+This session will provide counselors with a conceptual framework and method for providing mediation and care, while inviting implications for church leaders, family members, and friends.

 The Long Way Home: Counseling after Infidelity